FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question: **You want to develop a new method to predict e-values, how do you prepare your data?

-> you need to look at how e-value changes through iteration, width od background distribution, height of score
+> you need to look at how e-value changes through iteration, width of background distribution, height of score

 **Question: **What is the regular process when you want to analyse a new sequence?